stachu123/A_star_c-_python/README.md

 the start of path was assigned to the bottom left corner and the finish at the top right corner.
 The grid is filled with 0s and the walls are 5s, after the path was found, the path should be filled with 3s on the Grid.

-As I do not really work with c++ that often, firstly I created the project in Python to find the path on 6x6 grid, to better understand the subject.
-After that I created the algorithm in c++ basing on the code written in Python.